 He was reunited with former Pistons teammate Dennis Rodman.

 7. Robert Parish

-Robert was an easy 20-point and 10-rebound guy and was nicknamed "The Chief."
-After toiling for 14 seasons with the Celtics, Parish left as a free agent and signed with the Charlotte Hornets.
+Parish was an easy 20-point and 10-rebound guy and was nicknamed "The Chief."
+After toiling for 14 seasons with the Celtics, he left as a free agent and signed with the Charlotte Hornets.
 He played there for two seasons.

 Afterwards, he became a free agent again and concluded his storied career by signing with the Chicago Bulls.
 It was there that he won his fourth championship.

 James Edwards was a journeyman who had an excellent low post game and could always be relied upon to score inside.
 He played with the Los Angeles Lakers, Indiana Pacers, Cleveland Cavaliers, Phoenix Suns, Detroit Pistons, Los Angeles Clippers, Portland Trailblazers and Chicago Bulls.

 Edwards won his third championship with the 1995-96 Bulls and ended his career there.
 For his career, he averaged 12.7 points and 5.1 rebounds.

 He is best remembered for his stint with the "Bad Boy" Pistons.